 Form D filings for private funds with ongoing offerings lasting longer than one year need to be amended on an annual basis, on or before the first anniversary of the initial Form D filing.
 Potential investors can obtain copies of Form D via the SEC's website.
+Recently, the SEC announced several enforcement settlements involving firms that failed to file Form D in connection with unregistered securities offerings.
+These settlements highlight the SEC's focus on Form D compliance and the critical importance of timely Form D amendments.

-On an annual basis, private fund sponsors should also review their blue sky filings for each state to make sure they meet any renewal requirements.
+Additionally, on an annual basis, private fund sponsors should review their blue sky filings for each state to make sure they meet any renewal requirements.
 In some states, fees apply for late blue sky filings.